FAQ's (this page was updated 10/21/11) * indicates updated area

 7) How are medical and health insurance costs going to be controlled?

 It is true that health insurance plans premiums and health care costs continue to rise and soon many people and businesses will not be able to afford the premiums in the very near future.
 Many are struggling now to afford health insurance.
-There are several pieces of legislation filed and a state wide council appointed to do just this.

 8) When did the change happen to the Massachusetts Independent Contractor Law?
 How is it going to impact me in work and in the Health Care Reform Law implementation?
 What is being done about it?

 The law was changed in 2004 and most people in the Commonwealth are unaware of this change.
 Please read the section on this site for more information.
 What seems to be clear is that 2004 law will need to be repealed or amended to stop the negative impact it is and will have on the creative economy- specifically artists and small arts organizations.
 This law 2004 change, in combination with the health care reform law, has the potential to cause significant economic harm to artists, small arts organizations, and the private sector employment opportunities that artists depend on.
-The HealthcareForArtists.org is part of a statewide task force working on this issue.